deepgram/web-next/content/blog/posts/sentiment-analysis-emotion-regulation-difference/index.md

 ---
-title: "Sentiment Analysis and Emotion Recognition: Whats the Difference?"
+title: "Sentiment Analysis and Emotion Recognition: What's the Difference?"
 description: Sentiment analysis and emotion regulation are hot topics in speech recognition today, but the two are often confused.
 So what’s the difference?
 date: 2022-04-01